-Download our brochure Training and Online Course - RTAS (pdf).
+Download our brochure Training and Online Courses RTAS - Avril 2019 (pdf).

 The course is focused on analysis.
 You will practically develop, step by step, your anticipatory analytical skills to tackle complex geopolitical contemporary issues.
 You will then be able to use this practice with most strategic foresight and warning, risk management and anticipatory methodologies (see how is the course delivered? and your input as an active leaner and your schedule below).
 You will notably learn to properly map an issue for strategic foresight, early warning and risk management.

 Including many practical examples and exercises from the real world, the course is designed and taught specifically for analysts and their officers, to help them overcome the many challenges they face and develop further analytical excellence (see teaching and training below).
 The course will be of interest to all those who desire to acquire fundamental practical abilities to anticipate strategically global, international and domestic political risks, threats and also opportunities.